The Department for Education’s new teacher recruitment advertising campaign for 2018/2019 is now live.

 Our Teacher Training Programme is run in conjunction with the UCL Institute of Education (IOE) and leads to a PGCE qualification with Qualified Teacher Status (QTS).
 Our students attend exactly the same lectures as all the other PGCE students at the UCL IOE but also benefit from an extensive school based programme.

 SCHOOL DIRECT SALARIED ROUTE – PRIMARY and SECONDARY vacancies

 On the Salaried route students are employed by the school.
-Applicants should demonstrate they have 3 years’ work experience (school or other) to meet the entry requirements of the programme.
+Work experience (school or other) is desirable but not essential.
 Successfully completing the salaried route gains students the award of Qualified Teacher Status (QTS).
 During the course students have the option of joining a PGCE pathway, which continues into their NQT year.

 What we are looking for:

 We are looking for ambitious trainee teachers who are passionate and enthusiastic about teaching and have a desire to share this with young people of all abilities.

 This will be demonstrated by meaningful experiences of working with young people.
 This does not need to be paid work but might be helping with a sports team, drama group or youth club.
 We would like you to have carried out some observations in a classroom or you may even have worked in a school.

 All entrants must have a grade C in GCSE English and Mathematics.
 For graduates intending to train to teach pupils aged 3-11(Primary) you must also have a grade C in GCSE Science.

 Applicants who do not hold the relevant GCSEs may demonstrate an equivalent standard by completing tests with http://www.equivalencytesting.com and achieving at least a grade C.

 UCL does not accept equivalency tests from any other testing organisations.
 Any qualifications must be gained prior to applying.